 In fact, 49-year-old Anatoly might not rush to the front - he is the father of five children, three of whom are minors.
 But Petlevany says that he must be an example for children, which means this is not the time to sit at home:

 “I really want to win the war, return to develop my business and my hometown again.
-I would like to return to the children again, go on trips with them, teach them many things (and in the war I learned many new useful skills!), Anatoly reflects, I want our boys and girls to be better prepared for life than they were We.
+I would like to return to the children again, go on trips with them, teach them many things (and in the war I learned many new useful skills!), Anatoly reflects, I would like our boys and girls to be better prepared for life than they were We.
 My goal is to raise new citizens who love and respect their country.
 This is the only way we will have a future.”

 Jeweler, activist, businessman

 Before the great war, Anatoly was an entrepreneur; he was in the jewelry business for 20 years, had shops and a workshop in Chertkov.
 An economist manager by profession, but trained to be a jeweler.
-He liked this business - he made and repaired jewelry himself, he could sit until the morning working on his products in the workshop, he dreamed of his own production.
+He liked this business - he made and repaired jewelry himself, he could sit until the morning over his products in the workshop, he dreamed of his own production.
 But the war got in the way.

 Anatoly was always active and patriotic, participated in both revolutions - the Orange and the Revolution of Dignity.
 And when the war began in eastern Ukraine, I began to volunteer and help the children.